Jaya325/Workplace/C++/pointers/Pointers.md

 # What is pointers
  - It is a secondary derived data type which is used to store the address of the another variable
-Example:

 #include<iostream>
 using namespace std;
 int main()